mnorin/ba.sh/README.md

 }
 ```

-This way your object first inherit all parent's methods, and then object's own methods will be added.
+This way your object first inherits all parent's methods, and then object's own methods will be added.

 ## 6. Method overriding